 The decision to reappoint is important, but should not be confused with the decision on tenure.
 A decision to reappoint is an expression of satisfaction with past performance and of confidence in the faculty member's potential for continuing development.
 At the time of the department's recommendation concerning reappointment, the chair of the department will discuss the department's recommendation (whether positive or negative) with the particular faculty member; if the decision is made to reappoint for a second term, the chair will discuss considerations which may enter into a subsequent tenure decision.4.
 Reappointment Procedures

 In preparation for recommendations concerning reappointment, the department will gather evidence concerning teaching effectiveness, scholarly or creative growth, and other contributions to the life of the college (voted by the faculty, October 2004).
-Evaluations of teaching are to be requested of all students from every course, including every honors and special topics course taught by an untenured faculty member.
-These evaluations are to be signed and are normally to be solicited in essay format in all classes in the final week of each semester on a form to be devised by the instructor in collaboration with the department.
-After the submission of grades they will be made available to the instructor without the names of the respondents.
+Evaluations of teaching are to be requested of all students from every course, including every honors and special topics course taught by a tenure-track faculty member.
+These evaluations are to be signed and are normally to be solicited in essay format in all classes in the final week of each semester on a common evaluation form approved by the faculty (voted by the faculty, May 23, 2019).
+After the submission of grades, they will be made available to the instructor without the names of the respondents.
 In addition, all departments will be required to have solicited from all students confidential letters of evaluation at the time of reappointment review (voted by the faculty, October 1998).
-All student evaluations of teaching collected for purposes of reappointment are to be submitted to the Committee of Six with the department’s recommendation. (voted by the faculty, May 1995).
+All student evaluations of teaching collected for purposes of reappointment are to be submitted to the Committee of Six with the department’s recommendation (voted by the faculty, May 1995).
+Reviews and ratings from informal and commercial websites, or any other anonymous materials, are inadmissible as evidence. (voted by the faculty, May 23, 2019).